RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 Node Details
 ------------

-HPC3 is a heterogeneous cluster with several CPU types, memory footprints, Infiniband revisions.
+HPC3 is a heterogeneous cluster with several CPU types, memory footprints, InfiniBand revisions.
 All CPUs in HPC3 have the following *minimum requirements*:

 :*AVX support*: